darwintreeoflife/darwintreeoflife.data/README.md

 ### Darwin non-vertebrates

 The vast bulk of sequencing in progress is from non-vertebrate species.
-These data are hosted on a Sanger Institute hosted S3 bucket and links to the data and some information about samples can be found at the links below.
+These data are available from a Sanger Institute hosted S3 bucket and links to the data and some information about samples can be found at the links below.

 | Species | PacBio | ONT | 10XG | Hi-C | Draft Asm |
 | :------ | :----: | :-: | :--: | :--: | :-------: |